Abhishek28112002/Space_Data_Science-/README.md

 # Output File Format

-- A CSV file conatining one column with name "CLASS" containing the predicted TCE type of that row.
+-The output CSV file having one column with name "CLASS" containing the predicted TCE type of that row.
+-Zip file containing the CSV file and features.txt ( count of each class along with features list)

 - On WebPage
 	-Count of the different classes in the output